-- Virtually all array analysis depends on a comparison between samples (on 2+ chips) - Expression is usually described in relative terms - What comparison(s) do you plan to make? - Ongoing research: How can one measure absolute expression levels (molar)?
+- Virtually all array analysis depends on a comparison between samples (on 2+ chips) - Expression is usually described in relative terms - What comparison(s) do you plan to make? - Research in progress: How can one measure absolute expression levels (molar)?

 Spike-in controls?